Cobblestones for Holocaust Victims

 Plaques installed by the artist Gunter Demnig commemorate the victims of Nazi persecution.

 According to the Talmud, one of the most important texts in Judaism, “a person is only forgotten when his or her name is forgotten”.
 For 20 years, the German artist Gunter Demnig has been working to keep memories alive by placing “Stolpersteine”, special commemorative plaques on cobblestones, in front of buildings in which Nazi victims are known to have last lived by choice – Jews, Sinti and Roma, homosexuals, the politically persecuted, Jehovah’s Witnesses and euthanasia victims.
 The small stones contain inscriptions which generally begin with the words: “Here lived”.
 This is followed by the victim’s first name, surname, year of birth, year and place of deportation, as well as information about what became of the person in question.
-The small rectangular brass plaques are a real success: more than 46,000 Stolpersteine at around 1,100 sites commemorate those who were banished or murdered under Nazi rule – throughout Germany and now in 16 other European countries too, including Belgium, France, Croatia, Norway, Poland, the Czech Republic and Hungary.
+The small rectangular brass plaques are a real success: Stolpersteine at more than 1,100 sites commemorate those who were banished or murdered under Nazi rule – throughout Germany and now in 16 other European countries too, including Belgium, France, Croatia, Norway, Poland, the Czech Republic and Hungary.
 Gunter Demnig regards his project as “the world’s largest decentralized artwork”.
 It has long been the case that there are so many stones that he can no longer produce them on his own, with the result that he has sought support from Berlin sculptor Michael Friedrich.
-Sponsoring the manufacture and installation of a stone costs 120 euros.
+In 2019, the 75,000th "Stolperstein" was laid.

 Giving victims back their names